jxxcarlson/scripta-compiler-hs/README.md

 A start on a compiler for Scripta in Haskell.
 Will be analagous to the Elm compiler for Scripta;
 will try some experiments and try to make improvements.
 This will take a while.

+The ultimate
+goal is to build a desktop version of scripta: integrated editor + Scripta compiler.
+Possibly using monomer: https://github.com/fjvallarino/monomer.
+This will have to wait until ghc 9.2.4 builds on my M1 laptop.
+Aargh!

-See https://scripta.io for the current Elm version.
+See https://scripta.io for the current Elm (web) version.

 Progress so far: